Eric Del Pozo

 Partner

-A deeply experienced advocate, Eric has argued close to fifty appeals in federal and state court and has briefed more than one hundred appeals overall.
-These appeals frequently have involved precedent-setting questions on topics such as federal jurisdiction and preemption, subpoena enforcement, agency power, telecommunications, healthcare reimbursement, insurer insolvency, coastal management, business and consumer fraud, free speech, religious rights, due process, and defamation per se.
+Eric has argued more than fifty appeals in federal and state court and has briefed more than one hundred appeals overall.
+These appeals frequently have involved precedent-setting legal questions, on topics such as federal jurisdiction and preemption, agency authority and deference, business and consumer fraud, class‑action standards, healthcare reimbursement, insurer insolvency, coastal management, free speech, religious exercise, due process, selective prosecution, false arrest, and defamation per se.
 Eric has also prepared colleagues for oral argument in hundreds of cases, at every level of the federal and state judicial systems.

 In addition, Eric spent several years as an appellate prosecutor for the Manhattan District Attorney’s Office.
-There, he secured affirmances of numerous felony convictions, and he co‑wrote a memorandum recommending dismissal of a decades-old murder indictment, thus freeing the defendant from custody, based on questions raised about the underlying evidence.
+While there, he secured affirmances of numerous felony convictions and played a key role on conviction‑integrity work.

 Eric continually looks for opportunities to help Shipman vindicate the broader public interest, including through pro bono work.
-In the past, he represented a leading civil rights organization as amicus curiae in support of a petition for certiorari, prompting a unanimous summary reversal by the U.S. Supreme Court of the lower court’s grant of qualified immunity.
-More recently, he led a team that filed an amicus brief in the Supreme Court on behalf of a nationwide organization of elected prosecutors, arguing that the Second Amendment permits disarming domestic abusers who are subject to judicially imposed restraining orders.
+In the past, he represented a leading civil rights organization as amicus curiae in support of a petition for certiorari, prompting a unanimous summary reversal by the U.S. Supreme Court of the lower court’s grant of qualified immunity in an excessive‑force case.
+For this effort, Eric was interviewed in The Atlantic.
+More recently, on behalf of a nationwide organization of elected prosecutors, he authored an amicus brief raising distinct arguments that the U.S. Supreme Court echoed in upholding laws disarming domestic abusers who are subject to judicial restraining orders.

 Eric graduated from Dartmouth College and then, summa cum laude and first in his class, from St. John’s University School of Law.
 After law school, he clerked for the Honorable Raymond J. Dearie of the U.S. District Court for the Eastern District of New York and the Honorable Reena Raggi of the U.S. Court of Appeals for the Second Circuit.